Coder731/Portfolio_Project_1/README.md

 Bug: Vertical Navigation bar
 Since the addition of unordered list and list item tags to Navigation bar on home page:
 - Navigation bar is displaying vertically not horizontally
+Attempts:
+- Tried setting text align to center in CSS to override user agent stylesheet setting text align to webkit match parent in Browser.
+However, when new setting was applied, this did not change the display.

 #### Images 9 and 10 are named with capitalised .JPG endings.
 - To try and address this, the ending was amended to lowercase, .jpg in keeping with the rest of the .jpg files.